Education

 London Area, UK

-Led migration of a streaming platform serving millions of concurrent users toward a micro-frontends architecture, the engagement that became the O'Reilly book.
-Led governance for OTT architecture and a 10-architect team across 40 delivery targets; introduced micro-frontends and serverless at scale.
+The role that became the book.
+Led migration of a streaming platform serving millions of concurrent users to a micro-frontends architecture — the work that would become Building Micro-Frontends (O'Reilly).
+Led a ten-architect team across forty delivery targets; introduced micro-frontends and serverless at scale.

 Amazon Web Services (AWS)